 EPM is a serious disease.
 Fortunately, most horses don’t have it.
-In fact, due to geographic factors – it’s almost unheard of in southern California, for example, where horses aren’t kept in any sort of a farm-like setting, and it doesn’t occur in most parts of the world under any circumstances – many horses can’t get it.
+In fact, due to geographic factors – climate, lack of hosts, etc. – it’s almost unheard of in some areas.
+For example, it’s almost unheard of in southern California, for example, where horses aren’t kept in any sort of a farm-like setting.
+It doesn’t occur in most parts of the world under any circumstances: many horses simply can’t get EPM.
 And it seems that the majority of the horses that do get exposed to the organism fight it off before it gets into their spinal cords.
 But, like I said, since EPM is sort of a weird disease, when horses start acting weird (or at least not in the way that an owner or trainer had hoped), there are lots of weird things currently being done in both diagnosis and treatment.

 If you suspect that your horse is having a problem that could be associated with EPM, I’d suggest that you approach things very carefully.
 Make sure that you’re getting good advice from people with some real knowledge.
 Coming up with a proper diagnosis isn’t easy, and it may well be worth your while to work with an internal medicine specialist, or a veterinary neurologist if your veterinarian isn’t comfortable with getting spinal fluid to help confirm a possible diagnosis.

 It’s a curious disease, EPM.
 And people’s responses to it can be, well, curious.